utPLSQL/utPLSQL/docs/userguide/expectations.md

 ### Notes on comparison of compound data
 - Compound data can contain elements of any data-type.
 This includes blob, clob, object type, nested table, varray or even a nested-cursor within a cursor.

-- Nested table and varray types are compared as **ordered lists of elements**.
-If order of elements differ, expectation will fail.
+- Attributes in nested table and array types are compared as **ordered lists of elements**.
+If order of attributes in nested table and array differ, expectation will fail.

-- Cursors are compared as **unordered list of elements** by default.
-If order of elements is of importance the option has to be passed to enforce column order comparison  `ordered_columns` e.g.
+- Columns in cursors are compared as **unordered list of elements** by default.
+If order of columns in cursor is of importance the option has to be passed to enforce column order comparison  `ordered_columns` e.g.

     ```sql
     procedure ut_refcursors1 is